ejwanner/angular-movie-db/README.md

 fddfdsffd
 These capabilities include generating applications, libraries, etc as well as the devtools to test, and build projects as well.dsfds

-Below are our core plugins:fffdf
+Below are our core plugins:fffdfas

 - [Angular](https://angular.io)
   - `ng add @nrwl/angular`